crime-story/eLearningPlatform/README.md

   * An Main Service called *ElearningPlatformService*
   * An Interface called *AdmintInterface* which contains some lists of objects and some necessary methods that must be implemented
   * An dao (Data Access Object) class which is meant to connect to database or if the database isnt created to create one
-- A Main class from which the User can call any of the above options
+- A Main class from which the User can call any of the below options

 ### Objects:
 - Course